Sobczyk's simplicial calculus does not have a proper foundation

 This story is told in an award winning paper by Frieda Zames \cite{Zames} and illustrated in a Wolfram Demonstrations Project \cite{Wolfram}.
 I learned of the problem with Serret's definition as an undergraduate in David Widder's advanced calculus text \cite{Widder}, and was quite intrigued.

 \separate Every manifold has a pseudoscalar field $I(x)$.
 Garret Sobczyk's paper \emph{Simplicial Calculus with Geometric Algebra} attempts a geometric definition of $I(x)$ \cite{Sobczyk}.
-It appears to me that his definition is flawed for the same reason that Serret's definition of the area of a surface is flawed: It is not well defined.
+It has been cited approvingly by Hestenes \cite{Hestenes} and used implicitly by Doran and Lasenby \cite{Doran}.
+However, Sobczyk's definition is flawed for the same reason that Serret's definition is flawed: It is not well defined.

 Sobczyk's definition of $I(x)$ is one of ``the formal definitions upon which we construct our theory''.
 Since the definition is not sound, neither is the theory.

-\separate Following Schwarz, I will show that Sobczyk's definition does not give a well defined $I(x)$ for the lateral side of a cylinder.
-Start with a cylinder of height $a$ erected on the circle $x^2 + y^2 = 1$ in the $z = 0$ plane.
-See Fig.~\ref{fig:Zames}.
+Following Schwarz, I will show that Sobczyk's definition does not give a well defined $I(x)$ for the lateral side of a cylinder.